 Pyeloplasty has the best success for patients with UPJ obstruction.
 After laparoscopic pyeloplasty, there may be scarring in the abdomen area.
 Typically, the obstruction will not come back but that is possible.

 UPJ obstruction can be treated with surgery called a pyleoplasty.
-Sometimes this is treated very early inlife to prevent failure or injury of the kidney.
+Sometimes this is treated very early in life to prevent failure or injury of the kidney.
 Surgery is not required for all patients.
 Surgery is usually minimally invasive and is known as pyeloplasty.
 The process takes a few hour.
 The portion of the ureter that is scarred or blocked by a another vascular structure is removed or repaired.
 The normal ureter is then reattached to the renal pelvis of the kidney.
 A stent is left in the ureter until the repair is healed, usually 2-4 weeks.

 What happens after pyeloplasty surgery?

-- Patients will stays overnight for 1-2 days
+Patients will stay overnight for 1-2 days

-- The ureter is swollen and this may cause some discomfort.
+The ureter is swollen and this may cause some discomfort